-GHVEPL under Change in Law.
-The Counsel further opined that, NHAI after having failed in its series of coercive steps including the notices for recovery of alleged Premium, suspension notice and notices in relation to non-compliance of O & M requirements has, on May 08, 2020, issued the Notice under Article 3.2.2 of the Concession Agreement and that too in the middle of extensive arguments in the aforesaid petitions before the Hon'ble High Court of Delhi, only to make GHVEPL to somehow give up its claims and avoid determination of claims.
+Legal Counsel opined that NHAI being aware of the financial implications of the notice dated May 08, 2020 trying to somehow avoid quantifying and making any payment of the claim to GHVEPL under Change in Law.
+The Counsel further opined that, NHAI after having failed make its series of coercive steps including the notices for recovery of alleged Premium, supposition notice and notices in relation to non-compliance of O & M requirements has, on May 08, 2020, issued the Notice under Article 3.2.2 of the Concession Agreement and that too in the middle of extensive arguments in the aforesaid petitions before the Hon'ble High Court of Delhi, only to make GHVEPL to somehow give up its claims and avoid determination of claims.